-- proximity of kerb to tree and continually widening carriageways, resulting in the trees upper trunk protruding over the carriageway below the required clearance
+- proximity of kerb to tree and continually widening carriageways, resulting in the tree’s upper trunk protruding over the carriageway below the required clearance

-- high density residential development with its associated narrow street frontages, crossovers, service infrastructure and street signage
+- high-density residential development with its associated narrow street frontages, crossovers, service infrastructure and street signage

 - old infrastructure (gas, water, sewer)

-- the trees in Frome Road was severely affected by numerous gas leaks associated with old infrastructure.
+- the trees in Frome Road were severely affected by numerous gas leaks associated with old infrastructure.
 Luckily the SA Gas Company (Origin Energy), recognising the importance of this planting, was able to abandon the pipe in question and use another one

 - major event infrastructure

 - many large events are hosted within our streets which require the erection of spectator stands, footpath barricades, overhead wiring and speakers etc.

 - authorities trenching too close to the tree trunks

 - this is of particular concern for the long-term stability and health of the trees

 - bus zones – especially articulated and wheelchair accessible buses where proximity to kerb is critical and vehicle intrusion over kerb is greater